eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 See examples in the Appendix 1 below (though the time limit was different).
 Also refer to ones we showed in Lecture 19: HCI Research.

-## Mandatory: Project Team Peer Evaluation
+## (Optional) Project Team Peer Evaluation

-Final project team peer evaluation form will be made available soon.
+This is optional, you can fill out this [final project team peer evaluation form](https://docs.google.com/forms/d/e/1FAIpQLSeu9Aq80nCR-zUd9Za4MFlhaRbUZKDxQpBKp1nuzE3uRc02yg/viewform?usp=dialog).

-Note: fill this out individually, not in groups.

 This form is designed to let us know if certain team members are not contributing their fair share.
-Each person must fill out this form.
 Note, the idea is that shirkers will get penalized in their final project grade; however, you cannot raise your grade by "dinging" someone else.

+Note: fill this out individually, not in groups.

 ## You Did It!